FairCom Edge concepts

 To help you apply these concepts, see the FairCom Edge API and the Tutorials.

-The integration table is the heart of FairCom Edge.
-It is a database table that has been enhanced and optimized for inserts, transformation processes, queries, and forwarding data asynchronously to output services.
-It makes it possible to bridge data across otherwise incompatible protocols, data serialization formats, data shapes, and data types.
+Integration tables are the heart of FairCom Edge.
+They are database tables that are enhanced and optimized for inserts, transformation processes, queries, and forwarding data asynchronously to output services.
+They make it possible to bridge data across otherwise incompatible protocols, data serialization formats, data shapes, and data types.
+All integration tables are created with only insert and read permissions.
+This is because an integration table is an immutable, audit log of events.

 Input services insert data into integration tables.
 Output services read and deliver data from the integration tables.

-Input services insert records, they do not typically change or delete records because that tampers with the original flow of data.
-Once an input source submits data for insertion, automatic transforms are created and stored in the record with the original data.
+Input services insert records, they are not allowed to change or delete records because that would destroy the integrity of the audit log.
+When an input source submits data for insertion, automatic transforms are created and stored in the record with the original data.
 It becomes read-only and can be queried by SQL and JSON DB APIs.
-An integration table is like a log that can be queried.

-Each record is automatically given a unique ID in the
+• Each record is automatically given a unique ID in the "id" field.

-field.Up to nine transform processes can store their results in fields
+• Unlimited transform processes can store their results in any field (other than the built-in fields).

 Since the MQTT engine requires additional fields to track message data and since any integration table can be connected to the MQTT engine, each integration table contains MQTT fields.